Chase Freedom Flex℠ Review: Is It Worth It?

 Referral Link

-Chase Freedom Flex Welcome Bonus
+Welcome Bonus for Chase Freedom Flex

-Earn a $200 bonus after you spend $500 on purchases in the first 3 months.
+The Freedom Flex currently offers the following welcome bonus: Earn a $200 bonus after you spend $500 on purchases in the first 3 months.

 The Freedom Flex earn cash back at the following rates: